MohamedHadjAmeur/ANETAC/README.md

-# ANETC: Arabic Named Entity Transliteration and Classification Dataset
+# ANETAC: Arabic Named Entity Transliteration and Classification Dataset

 ## Description

-ANETC is an English-Arabic named entity transliteration and classification dataset that has been built as part of the research work made by [Hadj Ameur et al.] (https://www.sciencedirect.com/science/article/pii/S1877050917321774).
+ANETAC is an English-Arabic named entity transliteration and classification dataset that has been built as part of the research work made by [Hadj Ameur et al.] (https://www.sciencedirect.com/science/article/pii/S1877050917321774).
 The dataset contains 79,924 English-Arabic named entities along with their respective classes that can be either a Person, a Location, or an Organization.

 An example of the instances present in the dataset are provided in the below Table: